nirjharlo/wp-plugin-framework/README.md

 There are extra classes for API integration, AJAX, File upload and Cron jobs.

 NOTE: Requires PHP 5.4 and up.
+Uses `cURL` for API integration class.

 ## Usage